 Want to use the beautiful aromas and flavors from your pellets in your grilling?
 It turns out it’s not as tricky as you might think.
 Here’s how to use your wood pellets in a charcoal grill.

 Wood pellets are a fantastic fuel source.
 They don’t contain any of the bark or dirt that standard wood logs do, so they burn cleaner.
-They also cost less per energy unit than almost all other types of fuel, including the best lump charcoal brands.
+They also cost less per energy unit than almost all other types of fuel, including lump charcoal or briquette brands.